bwks/grifter/README.md

 # Grifter
-Python library to build large scale Vagrant topologies for the networking space, but can also be used the build small scale labs for non-networking devices.
+Python library to build large scale Vagrant topologies for the networking space.
+Can also be used the build small scale labs for networking/compute devices.

 [![Build Status](https://travis-ci.org/bobthebutcher/grifter.svg?branch=master)](https://travis-ci.org/bobthebutcher/grifter.svg?branch=master)